babylonlabs-io/babylon-sdk/x/babylon/README.md

 ### Smart Contract Communication

-The module communicates with smart contracts through two main mechanisms:
+The module communicates with smart contracts through one main mechanism:

 1. **Sudo Messages**: Messages sent from the module to smart contracts during block processing
-2. **Custom Messages**: Messages sent from smart contracts to the module for specific operations

-This bidirectional communication enables the module to:
+This communication enables the module to:
 - Send block information to contracts during `BeginBlock` and `EndBlock`
-- Receive reward minting requests from contracts
 - Coordinate contract instantiation and configuration

-### Rewards Distribution

-The module handles the distribution of rewards to BTC Stakers by minting tokens and sending them to the finality contract.
-The minting is triggered by the smart contract suite through a custom message (`MintRewardsMsg`, detailed later), processed at the base Cosmos layer, and then sent back to the contract suite for distribution.

 ## States